Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Suggested weight: < 1 lb

-A weatherproof shell protects you from precipitation and wind.
-If the forecast suggests wet, cold, or windy weather, then I prefer a jacket.
-In nice weather, I might only bring a lightweight poncho just in case.
+A shell protects you from precipitation and wind.
+If wet, cold, or windy weather is forecasted, I bring a shell jacket.
+If the forecast is clear, I only bring a lightweight poncho.

 The 2-layer Gore-Tex Montbell Versalite is a very popular ultralight rain jacket.
 Pit-zips increase breathability and prevent overheating.
-I personally use a 3-layer Gore-Tex shell, the Arctery’x Beta LT, that I also use for skiing and winter backpacking.
-It’s kind of overkill for 3-season backpacking, but I don’t have a separate rain jacket.
+I personally use a 3-layer Gore-Tex shell, the Arc’teryx Beta LT, which is more durable and warm.
+I also use it for skiing and winter backpacking.

 Bottoms